3-manifolds/SnapPy/doc_src/index.rst

     :meth:`isometry_signature <snappy.Manifold.isometry_signature>` no longer
     fails silently returning ``None`` but raises an exception if the signature could not be computed.

   - :meth:`inside_view <snappy.Manifold.inside_view>` shows the user as a paper
     plane or eye ball.
 Also adding button to geodesics window to put camera onto a geodesic.

-  - New algorithm to maximal cusp area matrix which is faster and more robust (Example:
+  - New algorithm to compute maximal cusp area matrix which is faster and more robust (Example:
     :meth:`Manifold("otet10_00027").cusp_area_matrix(method='maximal') <snappy.Manifold.cusp_area_matrix>`).